-There are 87 loans in the Trust's loan portfolio as at 30 April 2021.
-The above indicative geographical spread percentages are a guide only.
+There are 131 loans in the Trust's loan portfolio as at 31 August 2023.
+The above indicative spread percentages are a guide only.

 The geographical spread is reviewed by the Lending Committee on an ongoing basis.
-While Trilogy does not as at the date of this report meet its internal geographical spread guidelines, it continues to work towards doing so as the loan portfolio increases in both size and number of borrowers.
+While Trilogy Funds does not currently meet its internal geographical spread guidelines, it continues to work towards doing so as the loan portfolio increases in both size and number of borrowers.